LIMUNIMI/PerceptualEvaluation/README.rst

 #. ``cd <repo>``
 #. ``pyenv local 3.6.9``
 #. ``poetry install``
+#. ``pip install madmom -c constraints.txt`` (this is needed because google sucks and has an exact
+   dependency for an old mido version in its requirements.txt)

 Then, you'll need ``vienna_corpus``, ``SMD`` and ``Maestro`` datasets from ``asmd``
 package: